-- Systems larger than 10kW DC in D.C. that do not have a revenue grade solar meter have production estimated by GATS with a tool called PV Watts.
-Systems that are smaller than 10kW DC are required to have a dedicated revenue grade solar meter, and generation data must be reported from this meter.
+- Systems smaller than 10kW DC in D.C. that do not have a revenue grade solar meter have production estimated by GATS with a tool called PV Watts.
+Systems that are larger than 10kW DC are required to have a dedicated revenue grade solar meter, and generation data must be reported from this meter.

 - Both solar thermal and photovoltaic technologies are eligible for SRECs.